rexendevar/LoChord/README.md

 install python modules `ctypes` `threading` `python-rtmidi` `numpy` and `atexit`. then run the script

+# Setup (MacOS)
+do it yourself you idiot i'm four hours in and havent gotten the usb to work in the vm yet. no mac os support from me. sorry

 ## Joystick
 The joystick is set up exactly like on the HiChord.
 Go look at a photo to see the arrangement.